Model Selection Consistency for Cointegrating Regressions: Abstract

 \section{Abstract}

-We study the asymptotic properties of the adaptive Lasso in cointegration regressions, in the case where all covariates are exogenous and the number of candidate variables is sub-linear with respect to the sample size but, possibly, larger.
-We show that, under classic conditions used in cointegration analysis, these estimates correctly choose the number of the variables in the model and, also, that under some regularity conditions the asymptotic distribution of these estimates are the same as the distribution of the OLS estimate given the variables in the model were known in advance (oracle property).
+We study the asymptotic properties of the adaptive Lasso in cointegration regressions in the case where all covariates are weakly exogenous.
+We assume the number of candidate $I(1)$ variables is sub-linear with respect to the sample size (but possibly larger) and the number of candidate $I(0)$ variables is polynomial with respect to the sample size.
+We show that, under classical conditions used in cointegration analysis, this estimator asymptotically chooses the correct subset of variables in the model and its asymptotic distribution is the same as the distribution of the OLS estimate given the variables in the model were known in beforehand (oracle property).
 We also derive an algorithm based on the local quadratic approximation and present a numerical study to show the adequacy of the method in finite samples.